-1Vanguard Charitable cannot grant to Type III non-functionally integrated supporting organizations.
+1VanguardCharitablecannotgranttoTypellInon-functionallyintegrated supporting organizations.
 Grants will not be issued to individuals or private non-operating foundations.
 (Most corporate and family foundations fall under this designation.)

-2 A Disqualified Person includes you and any other donor-advised fund advisors or authorized parties on the donor-advised fund, your family member, and certain entities that you own or control.
+$^{^2} A Disgualified Person includes you and any other do nor-advised fundadvisors or authorized parties on the do nor-advised fund, your family member, and certain the document of the properties of the properti$ entities that you own or control.